 - Some gardeners are affected by the easterly winds which can blow at the same time as the sprinklers are timed to come on.
 This can change the watering pattern leading to some sections remaining dry.

 - Increase the regularity of mowing as growth hits full speed.
 Once a week is not too often.
 This helps keep weeds in check too.

-Information sourced from a number of local suppliers such as baileys, Water Corporation, Local gardening experts and Past experiences.
+* Information sourced from a number of local suppliers such as Baileys, Water Corporation, Local gardening experts, current & past experiences.